tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The algorithm to be used for record protection.
 This algorithm must be of the AEAD type and thus provides integrity and confidentiality as a single primitive.
-It is possible to have AEAD algorithms which do not provide any confidentiality and section
+It is possible to have AEAD algorithms which do not provide any confidentiality and
   {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for use in the initial handshake).
 This specification includes the key size of this algorithm and the lengths of explicit